redpesk-common/canbus-binding/docs/1-Architecture.md

 # AGL CAN binding architecture proposal

-It's meant to generate from a JSON file describing CAN messages and diagnostic message \(OBD2 for now\), a cpp file to integrate with the project.
+It's meant to generate, from a JSON file describing CAN messages and diagnostic message \(OBD2 for now\), a cpp file to integrate with the project.

 Once generated binding is built with it and result will be a widget file to install on an AGL target system.